What is Mohs surgery?

 What to expect during Mohs Surgery?

-During Mohs procedure, the surgeon removes the visible portion of the skin cancer and then removes additional layers of tissue from the surrounding area.
-Each layer is examined to check for the presence of cancer cells.
+Mohs surgery takes place in an outpatient setting with The Iowa Clinic's fellowship trained Mohs surgeon.
+Your surgeon will uses a local anesthetic to numb the area completely.
+During the procedure, the surgeon removes the visible portion of the skin cancer and then removes additional layers of tissues from the surrounding area.
+Each layer is then examined to check for the presence of cancer cells.
 This process is repeated until no more cancer cells are found.

-One of the advantages of Mohs surgery is that you will get your results immediately as you usually do not leave your appointment until all signs of skin cancer is removed.
-You may have follow up appointments to ensure you are healing correctly.
+One of the advantages of Mohs surgery is that you will get your results immediately, as you usually do not leave your appointment in Waukee until all signs of skin cancer are removed.
+You may have follow up appointments to ensure you are healing correctly

 As with any surgical procedure, there are risks associated with Mohs surgery.
 These may include bleeding, infection, scarring, and nerve damage.
 However, the risks associated with this procedure are generally low, and most patients experience a full recovery within a few weeks.